California's 50th State Assembly district

 California's 50th State Assembly district is one of 80 California State Assembly districts.
-It is currently represented by Democrat Richard Bloom of Santa Monica.
+It is currently represented by Democrat Robert Garcia of Rancho Cucamonga.

 District profile

-The district encompasses the area between the Pacific Ocean and the Santa Monica Mountains, along with a large section of Central Los Angeles.
-The district is heavily white and includes the Malibu shoreline and much of Hollywood.
+Prior to 2022, the district encompassed the area between the Pacific Ocean and the Santa Monica Mountains, along with a large section of Central Los Angeles.
+The district was heavily white and included the Malibu shoreline and much of Hollywood.
+The district currently consists of portions of San Bernardino County, including the whole Cities of Loma Linda and Colton, and portions of the Cities of San Bernardino, Redlands, Rialto, Rancho Cucamonga, Fontana, and Ontario.